 The US Sailing Association is NOT in charge of the management class sail numbers.
 Though in the past this was the case, this policy hasn’t been active for over a decade.
 Many older coaches and sailors still believe incorrectly that US Sailing is in charge of issuing class numbers.
 To repeat, this is NOT the case.

 Personal sail numbers granted before June 15, 2018 will be “grandfathered” so long as the owner is actively competing.
 If the owner is no longer competing, then that number will be repossessed by the US Class Association.

 Basically, think of it this way: Don’t just turn up with nothing to show for in the 470 class and expect some sort of reward like a personal sail number.
 Sure, you may have won heaps of regattas in other classes, but so have others.
 The 470 start line is rich with talent.
 If you really want a personal number, then go win 470 regattas!
 Win BIG regattas!
 Make the US 470 Class proud.
 Win big and give back to the class.
 Be a part of making our class better.
 Get involved!
 If you want to use you own number because you’re too lazy to peel off the digits, or it’s your lucky high school jersey number, or just because you’re “only doing this ONE regatta”….then, well, that’s simply not a good enough reason.

 Single Digit Sail Numbers

-If you have earned a non-standard class emblem color, you are automatically approved for a personal number AND a single digit number.
+If you have earned a metallic class emblem color, you are automatically approved for a personal number AND a single digit number.

 Single digit personal sail numbers are reserved for Olympians and top US Sailing Team athletes who have won one or more of the “Three Major” 470 class events: the Olympic Games, the World Championships, and the European Championship.